 One In, One Out

 Using containers such as boxes, bins, drawers, shelves, and closets, you put everything away.
-Your items will no longer pile up or drift around homeless; each has a place to belong.
-As you gain a clear idea of how much each container will hold, you are able to place limits on what you keep: how many shirts will hang in your closet, how many pairs of socks will go in their designated drawer, how many books will fit on your shelves, how many bins of holiday decorations will fit in the cupboard in the garage.
+Your items will no longer pile up or drift around homeless – each has a place to belong.
+As you gain a clear idea of how much each container will hold, you're able to place limits on what you keep.

 By respecting the physical limits of your space, the things you own can stay organized and uncluttered.